Understanding Redis Cache Topology

 def safe_cluster_set(client: RedisCluster, key: str, value: str, ttl: int):

-# info() on a cluster returns one dict per node, so inspect the node that
+# client.info() on a cluster returns per-node dicts; query the node

 node = client.get_node_from_key(key)